 Note that our word distance metric favors Google and AskJeeves by assuming that the user is able to determine which document $d_i$ contains the answer by reading snippets exclusively, allowing her to skip $d_1 \dots d{i-1}$ .
 On the other hand, it does assume that people read snippets and pages sequentially without skipping or employing any kind of "speed reading" techniques.
 Overall, we feel that this a fair, though approximate, metric for comparing user effort across the three systems investigated.

-It is interesting to note that an average person reads 280 words per minute [Taylor et al. 1960].
-We can therefore use word distance to provide a rough estimate of the time it takes to find the answer.
+It is interesting to note that an average person reads 280 words per minute [27], thus we can use word distance to provide a rough estimate of the time it takes to find the answer.

 4.2 Data Set